apache/polaris/helm/polaris/README.md

 ### Optional

-When using custom `persistence.xml`, you will need to create a K8S secret for `.persistenceConfigSecret`.
+When using custom `persistence.xml`, you will need to create a K8S Secret for `.persistenceConfigSecret`.
 Here is a sample instruction:
 ```bash
 kubectl create secret generic  polaris-secret -n polaris-helm --from-file=persistence.xml
 ```